 The Company recognizes grant income in the period when the underlying eligible expenses are incurred.
 The German government grant program provides for tax refunds or direct reimbursements of eligible research expenses of up to 1.0 million euros per year over a period of six years.
 The grant was approved in 2022 and is retroactive to 2021.
-Grant income for the three- and nine- months ended September 30, 2023 has been recorded in other income (expense), net on the Company's condensed consolidated statements of operations and comprehensive loss.
-The corresponding receivable is included in current assets or other assets, \$1.0 million and \$0.7 million, respectively, at September 30, 2023, on the Company's condensed consolidated balance sheet depending upon expectations for collection within 12 months of the balance sheet date.
+Grant income for the three months ended March 31, 2023 has been recorded in other income (expense), net on the Company's condensed consolidated statements of operations and comprehensive loss.
+The corresponding receivable is included within other current assets or other assets on the Company's condensed consolidated balance sheet depending upon expectations for collection within 12 months of the balance sheet date.